The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization: Introduction

 The metagalactic UV background is a fundamental link between the intergalactic medium (IGM) and the sources of ionizing radiation (stars and active galactic nuclei).
 Much of our knowledge of the IGM comes from observations of the \lya\ forest, whose opacity depends directly on the hydrogen ionization rate, $\Gamma$.
 For a given ionizing emissivity, $\epsilon$, the ionization rate scales roughly as $\Gamma \propto \epsilon \lambda_{\rm mfp}$ \citep[e.g.,][]{haardt2012}, where \mfp\ is the mean free path of ionizing photons.
 Accurate measurements of \mfp\ are therefore essential for translating the measured properties of the IGM into constraints on the ionizing sources.

-The redshift evolution of \mfp\ may also reflect the timing of reionization.
+The redshift evolution of \mfp\ may also reflect the timing of reionization \citep[e.g.,][]{rahmati2018}.
 A number of observations now suggest that reionization had a midpoint around $z \sim $7--8 and ended near $z \sim 6$, or even later.
 These include (i) the electron optical depth to CMB photons \citep{planckcollaboration2020}, (ii) the decline in \lya\ emission from galaxies at $z > 6$ \citep[e.g.,][and references therein]{jung2020,morales2021}, (iii) large-scale opacity fluctuations in the \lya\ forest at $z < 6$ \citep{fan2006a,becker2015,bosman2018,eilers2018,yang2020}, (iv) the association of large \lya\ troughs at $z \sim 5.7$ with galaxy underdensities \citep{becker2018,kashino2020}, (v) \lya\ damping wings seen in the spectra of $z \sim 7$ QSOs \citep{mortlock2011,greig2017,greig2019,davies2018a,banados2018,wang2020}, (vi) the thermal history of the IGM at $z > 5$ \citep{boera2019,walther2019,gaikwad2020}, and (vii) the evolution in the number density of neutral metal absorbers near $z \sim 6$ \citep{becker2011,becker2019,cooper2019,doughty2019}.
-If reionization did indeed end near or below $z = 6$ then the mean free path at $z < 6$, even in fully ionized regions, should increase rapidly with time as the absorbers are evaporated or pressure smoothed from photoionization heating.
-Indeed, recent models of late reionization include a rapid evolution in \mfp\ over $5 < z < 6$ \citep[e.g.,][]{kulkarni2019,keating2020,keating2020a,daloisio2020}.
-A significantly earlier reionization, on the other hand, would give the IGM more time to relax hydrodynamically, producing a more gradual evolution in \mfp\ at $z < 6$ \citep{daloisio2020}.
+If reionization did end near or below $z = 6$, then the mean free path at $z < 6$ should increase rapidly with time as large \ion{H}{ii} bubbles merge and the last remaining neutral islands are ionized \citep[e.g.,][]{wyithe2008}.
+Indeed, recent models of late reionization exhibit a rapid evolution in \mfp\ over $5 < z < 6$ \citep[e.g.,][]{kulkarni2019,keating2020,keating2020a,cain2021}.
+Additionally, absorbers in recently reionized gas are photoevaporated or pressure smoothed over a time scale $\Delta t \sim 100$ Myr, contributing further to the rapid evolution in LyC opacity.
+In constrast, a significantly earlier reionization would give the IGM more time to relax hydrodynamically, producing a more gradual evolution in \mfp\ at $z < 6$ \citep{park2016,daloisio2020,cain2021}.